92bondstreet/xp-front-end/readme.md

 	Simplify and clarify that everyone can tell about how the system works.

 ## Principle 3.
 Code and Design Simply

+	In progress...

 ## Principle 4.
 Adopt Test-Driven Development

+	In progress...

 ## Principle 5.
 Play the Planning Game

+	In progress...

 ## Principle 6.
 Integrate Continually

+	In progress...

 ## Principle 7.
 Adopt Collective Code Ownership

+	In progress...

 ## Principle 8.
 Refactor Mercilessly

+	In progress...

 ## Principe 9.
 Add a Customer to the Team

+	In progress...

 ## Principe 10.
 Release Regularly

+	In progress...

 ## Principe 11.
 Work at a Sustainable Pace

+	In progress...

 ## Principe 12.
 Practice Pair Programming

+	In progress...

 ## Deep diving